EduardoPetrini/no-comments-vscode/README.md

 # No Comments Extension

+Do you often copy or use AI-generated code with a lot of unnecessary comments?
+And do you struggle to remove them one by one to make your code more human-like?
+This extension is here to help you!

 ## Introduction
 The No Comments extension is designed to remove comments from your code, helping you focus on the essential aspects of your codebase.
 It detects and removes both single-line and multi-line comments.